-Regulation Intent Issue Clarification
+Issue Clarification

 5. Training, Specific Needs

-Each service agency shall provide training to its staff members on meeting the specific needs for the health and well-being of persons with developmental disabilities who are receiving services and supports from the agency, including any controlled acts as required.
-(O.Reg.299/10, 7(4)(a)) To ensure that the service agency provides training to staff members about how to meet the specific needs for the health and well-being of those persons with developmental disabilities who are receiving services and supports from the agency, including training regarding controlled acts, as required.
-The Ministry has not identified or approved a particular training program regarding health and well-being for use respecting adult developmental services.
-The requirements in section 7 of O.Reg.299/10 are general in nature, so that agencies have flexibility in arranging appropriate training that would provide staff with the skills to effectively address the health needs of the people supported.
+training to its staff members on meeting the specific needs for the health and well-being of persons with developmental disabilities who are receiving services and supports from the agency, including any controlled acts as required.
+(O.Reg.299/10, 7(4)(a)) The app program well adusers sect gen age arratthat skill hea ensure that the service agency rovides training to staff embers about how to meet the pecific needs for the health and ell-being of those persons with evelopmental disabilities who expressed and apports from the agency, cluding training regarding entrolled acts, as required.
+The Ministry has not identified or approved a particular training regarding health and ell-being for use respecting dult developmental ervices.
+The requirements in extion 7 of O.Reg.299/10 are general in nature, so that gencies have flexibility in tranging appropriate training at would provide staff with the ealth needs of the people apported.
 Can an agency record a training session given by a qualified professional to use for future training of new staff?
 For example, an agency would like to video tape training conducted by a medical professional (Registered Nurse) and use it for training new staff.
 What is the definition of a Controlled Act and where can I get a list of specific controlled acts?
 It is not the role of the Ministry to approve training, but to verify that a training is in place and reflected in the agency's policies and procedures and that training is documented.
 A videotaped training session may be acceptable for meeting a training requirement under O. Reg.
 299/10.
 Regulations under the Regulated Health Professions Act, 1991 set out controlled acts.

-Regulation Intent Issue Clarification

-14. References, Staff

-A service agency shall arrange for a personal reference check and require a police records check for all new staff members.
+Regulation Intent Issue Clarification 14.
+References, Staff A service agency shall arrange for a personal reference check and require a police records check for all new staff members.
 (O.Reg.299/10, 13(2)) Checking references is a precautionary measure designed to ascertain whether employees/volunteers providing direct service to vulnerable adults have a criminal history or character which could potentially make them unsuitable for certain positions of trust.
-Such checks can assist agencies in attempting to ensure the safety and well- being of people who receive services from them.
+Such checks can assist agencies in attempting to ensure the safety and wellbeing of people who receive services from them.
 Some agencies have "assistants" that they hire from abroad, but they only have criminal reference checks from the country of origin.
 The agency does not initiate a police check in Canada.
-Would the Ministry cite non- compliance if there is not a Canadian criminal reference check with vulnerable screening on file?
+Would the Ministry cite noncompliance if there is not a Canadian criminal reference check with vulnerable screening on file?
 The onus is on the agency to demonstrate that it has attained a background check on employees from foreign jurisdictions, e.g., Interpol, RCMP.
 It can be assumed that the employees were required to obtain some form of security clearance before coming into Canada, so there should be some evidence that the employer or agency can produce.
-These situations will be considered on a case by case basis .
+These situations will be considered on a case by case basis.
+Do criminal reference checks need to be updated?
+If yes, how often does an agency need to review a police check?
+O. Reg.
+299/10 does not prescribe the renewal of police records checks.
+Program advisors would refer to your agency's policy concerning police records checks to determine if there was a requirement for police checks to be updated. (continued on next page)